mdn/content/files/en-us/web/http/status/414/index.md

 {{HTTPSidebar}}

-The HTTP **`414 URI Too Long`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that a URI requested by the client is longer than the server is willing to interpret.
+The HTTP **`414 URI Too Long`** status response code indicates that a URI requested by the client was longer than the server is willing to interpret.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 There are a few rare conditions when this might occur:

 - a client has improperly converted a {{HTTPMethod("POST")}} request to a {{HTTPMethod("GET")}} request with long query information,
-- a client has descended into a loop of redirection (for example, a redirected URI prefix that points to a suffix of itself),
+- a client has descended into a loop of redirection (for example, a redirected URI prefix that points to a suffix of itself), or
-- or when the server is under attack by a client attempting to exploit potential security holes.
+- the server is under attack by a client attempting to exploit potential security holes.

-Some systems implement "414 URI Too Long" as "414 Request-URI Too Large".
+Some systems implement `414 URI Too Long` as `414 Request-URI Too Large`.

 ## Status